by Jason Wasserman MD PhD FRCPC

-The most common way to test for mismatch repair proteins is to perform a test called immunohistochemistry.
+The most common way to test for MMR proteins is to perform a test called immunohistochemistry.
 This test allows pathologists to see if the tumour cells are producing all four mismatch repair proteins.

 If the tumour cells are not producing one of the proteins, your report will describe this protein as “lost” or “deficient”.
-Because the mismatch repair proteins work in pairs (MSH2 + MSH6 and MLH1 + PMS2), two proteins are often lost at the same time.
+Because the MMR proteins work in pairs (MSH2 + MSH6 and MLH1 + PMS2), two proteins are often lost at the same time.

-If the tumour cells in your tissue sample show a loss of one or more mismatch repair proteins, you may have inherited Lynch syndrome and should be referred to a genetic specialist for additional tests and advice.
+If the tumour cells in your tissue sample show a loss of one or more MMR proteins, you should be referred to a genetic specialist for additional tests and advice.